sweetalert2/sweetalert2/README.md

 Handling Dismissals
 -------------------

-When an alert is dismissed by the user, the Promise returned by `swal()` will be resolved with an object `{ dismiss: reason }` documenting the reason it was dismissed:
+When an alert is dismissed by the user, the Promise returned by `swal()` will be resolved with an object `{dismiss: reason}` documenting the reason it was dismissed:

 | String      | Description                                             | Related configuration |
 | ----------- | ------------------------------------------------------- | --------------------- |